 Escoffier, the world’s first celebrity chef, said it best: “Indeed, stock is everything in cooking.
 Without it, nothing can be done.”
 I couldn’t agree more.
 Here at Brodo, we like to call traditionally-made, gelatin-rich broth the “forgotten staple”.
 We dream of a day when broth appears next to milk, eggs, butter, and cheese on your grocery list.
 You can use it in so many ways, but you’ll find some of our broth bowl recipes below.

 Soup is the most obvious application for using great broth.
 Every Saturday, I dig through the produce drawer of my fridge and my dry goods shelf to gather the remains of the week.
-This week, I found a few stalks of celery, 2 rubbery carrots, half wilted dandelion greens, a few gnarly nubs of ginger, a half a bunch of ratty scallions and a few really old limes.
-This, plus a can of coconut milk, some fish sauce and dried chili flakes and VIOLIA!
-A quick, Thai inspired vegetable soup was born – made possible by the quart Brodo chicken broth in my freezer.
+This week, I found a few stalks of celery, two rubbery carrots, half wilted dandelion greens, a few gnarly nubs of ginger, a half bunch of ratty scallions, and a few really old limes.
+This, plus a can of coconut milk, some fish sauce, and dried chili flakes and VIOLIA!
+A quick, Thai-inspired vegetable soup was born – made possible by the Chicken Broth in my freezer.
 Chop it, sweat it (cook in a covered pot over medium heat with a splash of oil), add broth, simmer for 10 minutes – and you’re done.
 It’s that fast and that easy.

 Here are two simple bone broth bowls I’ll be making this spring:

 Cook soba noodles in broth and top with chopped scallions.

 Pastina and Hearth Broth

 Cook pastina in broth and top with Parmigiano-Reggiano

 Let us know what you think at [email protected]!